Devskiller/jpa2ddl/README.md

 ## Motivation

-Why another tool to dump JPA schema?
-All tools that we've found were related to legacy versions of Hibernate or were covering just a simple cases, without option to configure dialect or naming strategy.
-Also all tools we found are based on the `SchemaExport` class, which does not always correlate with the runtime schema - for example due to the lack of support for the `Integrator` services, used to register `UserType` classes like JodaTime or similar.
-We were also looking for a tool that will be able to handle further schema migrations, not just dump the current version.
+Why another tool to dump the JPA schema?
+All tools that we've found were related to legacy versions of Hibernate or were covering just simple cases, without options to configure dialect or naming strategy.
+Also all of the tools we've found are based on the `SchemaExport` class, which does not always correlate with the runtime schema - for example due to the lack of support for the `Integrator` services, used to register `UserType` classes like JodaTime or similar.
+We were also looking for a tool that is be able to handle further schema migrations, not just dump the current version.

 ## Usage